Spring Garden Revival

 Contact Lisle’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Lisle.
 The Village operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
 Residents must use biodegradable paper bags—plastic bags are strictly prohibited—or rigid containers (usually up to 32 gallons) for curbside pickup.
-Commercial contractors may be subject to additional permit or fee requirements.
-For those preferring to drop off yard waste, Lisle provides a designated site with specific operating hours and resident permit or sticker requirements.
-Always separate dethatched material from other yard waste if required by local guidelines.
-For up-to-date collection schedules, accepted materials, and drop-off procedures, contact: Lisle Department of Public Works
+Commercial contractors may be subject to additional fee structures and must comply with bundling or bagging requirements.
+For larger quantities, Lisle offers a yard waste drop-off site with specific operating hours, and residents may need a permit or sticker for access.
+Always separate thatch from other yard waste if required by local guidelines.
+For up-to-date collection schedules, accepted materials, and drop-off procedures, contact:

 925 Burlington Avenue, Lisle, IL 60532